Jellyyz/Floyd-Steinberg-Dithering-Hardware-Accelerator/Request for Approval.md

 1. We need to make sure that the device is able to process data on its own through its hardware.
 We shall implement algorithms suggested to us by HP (e.g., Floyd-Steinberg dithering algorithm) on an FPGA.
 2. The printed image must be the same as the image sent to the wireless subsystem except in black and white and fitted on receipt paper.
 3. We need to use small printers.
-4. We need to make sure that the device design is portable, in that it is able to receive data through WiFi and is battery-powered.
+4. We need to make sure that the device design is portable, such that it is able to receive data through WiFi and is battery-powered.